 Number of Shares x Share Price at Vesting = Taxable Income

 Depending on the number of shares, the share price, and your tax rate, the tax liability of vested restricted stock may be large.

 Continuing our example above, let’s assume the share price is $75 and the person’s tax rate is 33%.
 We can use this information to estimate the taxes due.

 Taxable Income x Tax Rate

 In this example, the income tax due is $24,750.

 How you pay for this tax liability is up to you.
 Option one is to write a check for this tax due (if you have the cash lying around).
-Option two is to perform a cashless exercise.
-A cashless exercise uses a portion of the shares you are vesting to pay the tax liability.
+Option two is to perform a cashless exercise, which allows you to immediately sell a portion of the shares that vest to pay the tax liability.

 After a restricted stock vests, it’s important to consider how owning company stock fits into your overall financial plan.
-A big question you should ask yourself is, does it make sense to own a large position of company stock or does it make sense to sell and diversify*?
+You need to ask yourself if it makes sense to own a large position of company stock — or does it make sense to sell and diversify?*

-The above conversation of restricted stock is intended to address many of the common issues the recipients of shares deal with.
-To be fair, the complexities, rules, and opportunities of restricted stock may go beyond the scope of this article.
+To be fair, the complexities, rules, and opportunities of RSUs go beyond the scope of this article.

 Because of this, it’s important to understand what you have in plan stock and what you have elsewhere.
 Furthermore, plan specifics are different for various companies.